dturanski/SpringOne2013/gemfire-demo/README.md

 Running the demo requires

-* Download the [Spring XD distribution](http://repo.springsource.org/libs-milestone/org/springframework/xd/spring-xd/1.0.0.M2/spring-xd-1.0.0.M2.zip) (TODO: This demo may not work under M2 - a susequent fix was added to avoid a NPE), if you haven't done so already
+* Download the [Spring XD distribution](http://repo.springsource.org/libs-milestone/org/springframework/xd/spring-xd/1.0.0.M3/spring-xd-1.0.0.M3.zip), if you haven't done so already

 * Build the gemfire-demo project and install required artifacts to XD